teresabowe/furniture-restoration-collective/README.md

 __Footer__

 The footer offers the user an opportunity to communicate with the organisation.
 There are social media links to Facebook, Instagram and Pinterest along with information for email and phone communication.
-The user can aslo subscribe to the mailing list to receive product offers and a copy of the newsletter.
+The user can also subscribe to the mailing list to receive product offers and a copy of the newsletter.
 The subscribe button is emphasised in a bright colour.
 Having a mailing list of interested visitors and potential customers is a key part of the marketing strategy.
 The footer also shows that the Furniture Restoration Collective is a member of the Design and Crafts Council of Ireland thus showing that the organisation is authentic.

 ![Footer](/documentation/screenshots/footer.png)